-The first thing to do after you check the inventory of parts in your "starter kit" is to charge the battery by plugging it into the corresponding socket of the TeleMetrum and then using the USB A to B cable to plug the Telemetrum into your computer's USB socket.
-The TeleMetrum circuitry will charge the battery whenever it is plugged into the usb socket.
-The TeleMetrum's on-off switch does NOT control the charging circuitry.
-When the GPS chip is initially searching for satellites, the unit will pull more current than it can pull from the usb port, so the battery must be plugged in order to get a good satellite lock.
-Once GPS is locked the current consumption goes back down enough to enable charging while running.
+The first thing to do after you check the inventory of parts in your "starter kit" is to charge the battery by plugging it into the corresponding socket of the TeleMetrum and then using the USB A to mini B cable to plug the Telemetrum into your computer's USB socket.
+The TeleMetrum circuitry will charge the battery whenever it is plugged in, because the TeleMetrum's on-off switch does NOT control the charging circuitry.
+When the GPS chip is initially searching for satellites, TeleMetrum will consume more current than it can pull from the usb port, so the battery must be attached in order to get satellite lock.
+Once GPS is locked, the current consumption goes back down enough to enable charging while running.
 So it's a good idea to fully charge the battery as your first item of business so there is no issue getting and maintaining satellite lock.
 The yellow charge indicator led will go out when the battery is nearly full and the charger goes to trickle charge.
+It can take several hours to fully recharge a deeply discharged battery.

-The other active device in the starter kit is the half-duplex TeleDongle rf link.
-If you plug it in to your computer it should "just work", showing up as a serial port device.
-If you are using Linux and are having problems, try moving to a fresher kernel (2.6.33 or newer), as there were some ugly USB serial driver bugs in earlier versions.
+The other active device in the starter kit is the TeleDongle USB to RF interface.
+If you plug it in to your Mac or Linux computer it should "just work", showing up as a serial port device.
+Windows systems need driver information that is part of the AltOS download to know that the existing USB modem driver will work.
+If you are using Linux and are having problems, try moving to a fresher kernel (2.6.33 or newer), as the USB serial driver had ugly bugs in some earlier versions.